Welcome to the Outdoor Classroom!

 Studies confirm that play in the outdoors leads children to relax, be happy, and form a bond with the natural world.
 Outdoor play boosts their physical and mental health, prepares them to learn, and teaches them to love and respect nature!

-… the six bronze animals hiding in the garden—what kind of animals are they?
+Can you find the bronze animals hiding in the garden?

 … what each animal eats … what sounds does it make?